psychemedia/storytelling-notes/gwion-bach.md

 To wreak vengeance
 On Maelgwn Gwj'nedd."

 And while he was thus singing his verse near the door, there arose a mighty storm of wind, so that the king and all his nobles thought that the castle would fall on their heads.
 And the king caused them to fetch Elphin in haste from his dungeon, and placed him before Taliesin.
-And it is said, that immediately he sang a verse, so that the chains opened from about his feet : —
+And it is said, that immediately he sang a verse, so that the chains opened from about his feet: —

 " I adore the Supreme, Lord of all animation, —
 Him that supports the heavens.
 Ruler of every extreme,